A gaming PC needs regular maintenance. This is a truth that many people learn the hard way. Why?

-Something that you’re probably wondering is whether lower temperatures will make your PC perform better and whether high temperatures will have the opposite effect.
+Something that you’re probably wondering about is whether lower temperatures make your PC perform better and whether higher temperatures have the opposite effect.

-The answer is quite simple: no. As long as the temperature is within acceptable parameters, you will not see a performance decrease.
-A CPU could be running at 30 or at 80 degrees Celsius and it will not affect performance in the least.
+As long as the temperatures are within an acceptable range, you will not see performance drops of any kind.
+A CPU could be running at 30 or at 80 degrees Celsius, and it would not affect performance in the least.

-What To Do When Dealing With High PC Temperature?
+What To Do When Dealing With High PC Temperatures?